 • Observation (18 total)

-• All Private Rooms - 4 wings, 72 total rooms
+• All private rooms - four wings, 72 total rooms

-• Neurosurgical Unit (18-bed unit of which 6 comprise the Neurosurgical Step-Down pod)
+• Neurosurgical unit (18-bed unit of which six comprise the Neurosurgical Step-Down pod)

 How are the furnishings at the Pavilion supporting the Riverside Care Difference?

 We let the foundational elements of the Riverside Care Difference -- safety, healing, kindness, and respect -- guide us in many decisions during the design of the Pavilion.
 We chose colors that enhance healing and constructed walls in place of curtains in order to provide more privacy.
 We made the rooms larger for the comfort of family members and visitors who are important in the healing process.
 We selected hands-free faucets and soap dispensers and joint-free seamless wash stations to maintain a more sterile environment.
 Slip-resistant flooring, handrails, non-glare diffused lighting and other elements support safety as one of our core values.